About Us Contact Shop

 I know that doing things alone in public isn’t always easy; it can definitely be a growth process!
 But with just the right ideas for solo dates, it becomes so much easier.
 You’re going out with a plan and being mindful of what will make you happy.

 So below I have 50 solo date ideas that I think you’ll really like.
 You’ll find everything from elevated to fun to relaxed.
-Pick a few that sounds good to you and start filling your calendar with time for you!
+Pick a few that sounds good to you and start filling your calendar with time for you this year!

 Side Note: Let me know in the comments what you like to do on solo dates!